Board of Directors and Advisory Board

 CHAD ERVIN, President

 Chad Ervin has worked in film and television for over twenty years, working as a producer, writer, cameraperson, editor, and story consultant.
 As lead film editor he has made over thirty documentary films which have appeared on PBS (FRONTLINE, American Experience, American Masters), film festivals (SXSW, TIFF, VIFF, Full Frame), and theatrical distribution.
 Films he edited have received three Emmy-awards, as well as Peabody, Polk, and duPont Columbia awards, among others.
 He co-owns Well Told Films in Montpelier and works on film & media project for clients in Vermont and nationwide.
-He also serves on the board of directors of the community media station ORCA Media and on the Steering Committee for the Vermont Creative Network.
+He also serves as Secretary of the board of directors of the community media station ORCA Media and on the Steering Committee for the Vermont Creative Network.

 BRIAN CARROLL, Treasurer